If you’re an entrepreneur starting out on LinkedIn, do these 4 things

 2. Embrace your inner lurker (and start creating drafts)

-3. Comment like your life depends on it
+3. Comment as if your life depends on it

 4. Start posting simple, honest content